Learn to Prevent, Detect, and Neutralize Cyber Attacks

 Who Should Apply?

-The online MPS in Homeland Security - Cyber Threat Analytics and Prevention (CTAP) option is ideal for professionals who are either working in or would like to transition to a career in homeland security or cyber threat analysis and prevention.
+The online MPS in Homeland Security - Cyber Threat Analytics and Prevention (CTAP) option, offered in partnership with Penn State Great Valley, is ideal for professionals who are either working in or would like to transition to a career in homeland security or cyber threat analysis and prevention.
 Individuals who are responsible for technical analysis and solutions to hacking, espionage, security, and counter-terrorism over networks and the internet may be particularly interested in this program.

 Penn State's MPS in Homeland Security - CTAP Curriculum

 The course work in the MPS in Homeland Security - CTAP option can help you acquire a broad base of knowledge relevant to the current policies and programs of the homeland security administration.
 It can further provide you with a focus on preventing cyber attacks and understanding cyber laws, as well as addressing network vulnerabilities, system threats, and cyber terrorism.
 With this curriculum, you can build on your expertise in these key areas:

 - social and ethical issues relating to homeland security

 - domestic and global views of violence and terrorism